Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 By waiting to adopt an SRM, you’re losing valuable time and opportunities to collect and organize the vital data you’ll need to build relationships, gain approvals, and lower your risks.

-But that’s not to say every SRM will help you in the same ways.
-So, you’ll want to ensure you’re choosing the SRM that offers you the best risk-reduction value.
+But that's not to say every SRM will help you in the same ways.
+So, you'll want to ensure you choose the SRM that offers you the best risk-reduction value.

-To help your decision-making process, we’ve made this free SRM buyer’s guide checklist to help you understand the full value an SRM can add to your organization, along with many feature considerations for you to discuss with your teams.
-If you have any questions or concerns, the Jambo team is available to help.
+To help you make decisions, we've created this free SRM buyer's guide checklist to help you understand the total value an SRM can add to your organization and many feature considerations for you to discuss with your teams.
+If you have any questions or concerns, the Jambo team can help.